 The study is funded by National Institute for Health Research (NIHR).
 It is part of the Development and Evaluation of an online FeNO-guided asthma management INtervEntion in primary care (DEFINE) research programme.

 The University of Oxford is the research sponsor.
-This means that it is legally responsible for organising the study and overseeing the work of the researchers.
 The study team is led by Dr Kay Wang (University of Oxford).
 The Primary Care Clinical Trials Unit at the University of Oxford has set up and is running the study.